Robbe-Vr/recipefinderapi/README.md

 </details>

 ### Back-End Unit Test testplan
-Since our back-end is an api, we can test responses from the endpoint and the CRUD functionality before the ORM.
+Since our back-end is an api, we can test responses from the endpoint, the CRUD functionality before the ORM and the algorithms.
-We currently only have tests for the CRUD functionality
+We currently only test the CRUD functionality and the algorithms.